swells/notes/README.md

 Active Directory and Azure Active Directory (AAD) in order to access protected web resources.

-To use the functions in the mldeploy library, you must log into the ML Server as an authenticated user.
+To use the functions in the `mldeploy` library, you must log into the ML Server as an authenticated user.
 Users have the following authentication options:

 - Active Directory
 - Azure Active Directory (AAD)

-There will be no authentication User Interface prompts as in `mrsdeploy`,
+There will be no authentication User Interface (UI) prompts as in `mrsdeploy`under `remoteLogin()`.
+The authentication UI prompts are intrinsically a _remote-execution_ characteristic.
+The motivation for the divergence is to further articulate that _remote-execution_ and _services_ are truly separate pieces of functionality that work independently of one another as well as together.

 > **Note** Will need to check with AML regarding authentication constraints